2025 LIFO Opportunities & Strategies Guide

 • Once LIFO has been elected for tax purposes, income, profit or loss must be computed using LIFO on the face of all subsequent annual financial statements (unless LIFO is terminated for tax purposes)

-• Non-LIFO Disclosures: The following non-LIFO disclosures and information are allowed within financial statements while also maintaining LIFO conformity compliance (see IRS Regs. §1.472-2(e)):
+• Non-LIFO Disclosures: The following non-LIFO disclosures and information are allowed while also maintaining LIFO conformity compliance (see IRS Regs. §1.472-2(e)):

 • Supplemental and explanatory information using a non-LIFO method – Includes anything other than the primary presentation of the income statement, which includes the following: